 NOTE: See Appendix C for a summary of these requirements.
 However, Appendix C is only a summary and not a complete discussion.
 Title 49 of the United States Code should be consulted for complete information.

-5-1.2 Product design, packaging, and case packing must produce a finished shipping case in which simultaneous explosion of all the items does not result from ignition of one item in the shipping case.
+5-1.2 Product design, packaging, and case packing must produce a finished shipping case in which simultaneous explosion of all the

 STANDARD FOR FIRECRACKERS

 THIS STANDARD INCLUDES SPECIFICATIONS FOR THE FOLLOWING PRODUCT:

 Classification 4 - Firecrackers